ToxiicMarker/E07a-Particles/README.md

 # E07a-Particles
+This excercise gave me practice with using particles, decay/lifespan, changes in size of particles, color, velocity, and acceleration.
+I made my own rain particle using an online pixel art application.
+This excercise also introducted me to random.uniform(a,b) which allows one to select a random decimal value between two integers or floats.
+This is quite useful and make me wonder if I can change the steps (start, stop, step) with which random.uniform generates numbers.
+This excercise was really fun and I will be going back and working with other particle emmiters very soon!

 Playing with particles and emitters

 This is an opportunity for you to play with some particles.
 As you hold down the mouse button, particles are generated and appended to self.particle_list.
 You will have the opportunity to play with the parameters for generating the particles to explore different effects.